Historic Moravian Bethlehem District

 The Historic Moravian Bethlehem Historic District encompasses a complex of the oldest surviving buildings in Bethlehem, Pennsylvania.
-The National Historic Landmark District is a subset of the larger Central Bethlehem Historic District which is specifically focused on the early buildings constructed by the Moravians who settled the city in the 18th century.
-The district was designated a National Historic Landmark in 2012 for its unique assemblage of communal religious buildings and history.
-In 2016 it was named to the U.S. Tentative List for nomination to the World Heritage List.
+The National Historic Landmark District is a subset of the larger Central Bethlehem Historic District which is specifically focused on the early buildings constructed by the Moravians, who settled the city in the 18th century.

+The district was added to the National Register of Historic Places and designated a National Historic Landmark in 2012 for its historical assemblage of communal religious buildings and history.

+In 2016, it was named to the U.S. Tentative List for nomination to the UNESCO World Heritage List.
+During the 46th World Heritage Committee session in 2024, it officially became a World Heritage Site, together with other Moravian church settlements in Denmark, Germany, and the United Kingdom.